btorressz/Solana-Lending-Protocol-Prototype/README.md

 Solana

 Tools
 Solana Playground IDE: Used for initial development and testing of Solana programs.
-It provides an easy-to-use interface to write, deploy, and test Solana smart contracts without needing extensive local se
+It provides an easy-to-use interface to write, deploy, and test Solana smart contracts without needing extensive local set up